zimzoom/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="html"></a> HTML

-The HTML response format is supported for collections.
-It allows a single collection record to be viewed in a web browser.
-HTML is only supported for retrieving a single collection at a time with a URL of the format:
+The HTML response format is supported for collections and is only meaningful in a web browser.
+It allows a single collection record to be viewed in a web browser at a time.
+The HTML URL is in the format of:

 ```
 %CMR-ENDPOINT%/concepts/<concept-id>